“Bees have to move very fast to stay still.”

-In the novel, Alice finds herself running faster and faster but staying in the same place.
+In Through the Looking Glass, Alice, a young girl, gets schooled by the Red Queen in an important life lesson that many of us fail to heed.
+Alice finds herself running faster and faster but saying in the same place.

 Alice never could quite make out, in thinking it over afterwards, how it was that they began: all she remembers is, that they were running hand in hand, and the Queen went so fast that it was all she could do to keep up with her: and still the Queen kept crying ‘Faster!
 Faster!' but Alice felt she could not go faster, though she had not breath left to say so.

 The most curious part of the thing was, that the trees and the other things round them never changed their places at all: however fast they went, they never seemed to pass anything.
 ‘I wonder if all the things move along with us?' thought poor puzzled Alice.
 And the Queen seemed to guess her thoughts, for she cried, ‘Faster!
 Don't try to talk!'